Y.O.U. Case Managers Committed to Young Adults

-Y.O.U.
-Case Managers play a very important role in our work: They are among the first people a young adult meets when he or she engages with our organization.
-Their empathy and knowledge of our programs, young adults’ lives, and the opportunities we can make available to them play a critical role in their success.
+Our case managers play a very important role in our work: They are among the first people a young adult meets when he or she engages with our organization.
+Their empathy and knowledge of our programs, young adults’ lives, and the opportunities we can make available, play a critical role in their success.

-“Case Managers change lives and advocate for individuals still learning who they are,” says Case Manager Tyrinda Turner.
-“When participants make the choice to enter into Y.O.U’s program, no one knows what hurdles they had to get over just to walk into the doors.”
+“Case managers change lives and advocate for individuals still learning who they are,” says Case Manager Tyrinda Turner.
+“When participants make the choice to enter into our Y.O.U programs, no one knows what hurdles they had to get over just to walk into the doors.”

 Case managers listen and offer a safe space for young adults to feel comfortable discussing their lives.
-They provide positivity, encouragement and mentoring while young adults attempt to obtain job skills, credentialed pathway training and employment.
-They help them overcome barriers, like financial hardships, family adversity, lack of education, domestic violence, mental health challenges and substance abuse issues -- any challenge that could keep young adults from success.
+They provide positivity, encouragement and mentoring while young adults attempt to obtain job skills, credentialed-pathway training and employment.
+They help them overcome barriers, like financial hardships, family adversity, lack of education, domestic violence, mental-health challenges and substance abuse -- any challenge that could keep young adults from success.

 “I take the time to help young adults with saving money, using coupons, starting a checking/saving account, sending text messages concerning hot items that may be on sale,” says Case Manager Sherena Frazier-Miller.
-“I make sure they have the overall understanding of basic life skills and the steps needed to help them in daily living.”
+“I make sure they have an overall understanding of basic life skills and help them live day to day.”

-“Earlier this month, I accompanied a young adult to the OMJ building for Aspire’s GED orientation,” says Case Manager Alexandra Ritt.
+“Earlier this month, I accompanied a young adult to the OhioMeansJobs building for Aspire’s GED orientation,” says Case Manager Alexandra Ritt.
 “This young lady is struggling and facing multiple barriers, but she is smart and capable.
-I wished her luck, and as I went to leave her, she said, in total disbelief, ‘I’m still so shocked I actually showed up.’
-I told her, ‘I’m not.’”
+I wished her luck.
+As I went to leave, she said, ‘I’m still so shocked I actually showed up.’
+I told her, ‘I’m not [shocked].’”

 Every young adult who comes through Y.O.U.’s doors desires to improve his or her life.
-Case Managers help them navigate challenges on their road to get there.
+Case managers help them on their road to get there.

 “The happy moment for me is seeing the success once they complete the program and work the new job they attended training for,” Frazier-Miller says.
 “Once I see the smiling faces at the graduation, I feel good knowing I helped make a difference in someone's life.”